albertHelbing/Team-AZB-Puenktlich/1990s_Zeitreise5.md

 | 💾 **Free Distribution**       | Allowed anyone to share, modify, and improve code from anywhere.          |

 Example:
-A student from any country could now collaborate on the same code — whether it was Linux, Apache, or Mozilla.
+Group of students from different countries could now collaborate on the same code.

 ---

 ## 🚀 Impact

 - 🤝 **Global Collaboration** – Developers began working together across borders.
-- 💬 **Knowledge Exchange** – Early online communities and mailing lists (e.g., SourceForge).
+- 💬 **Knowledge Exchange** – Early online communities and mailing lists.
 - 🧩 **Faster Innovation** – Ideas spread in days instead of years.
 - 💰 **New Business Models** – Companies like Red Hat and Google grew from open-source roots.